TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 Some things to note about the Metadata Tables schema

 - Made up of rows and columns
-- Each row represents a mutation event that has created, updated, or deleted an object in your general purpose bucket
+- Each row represents a mutation event that has created, updated, or deleted an object in your general-purpose bucket
-- Most events are the from of various user actions, but some of these events are the result of actions taken by Amazon S3 on your behalf.
+- Most events are from various user actions, but some of these events are the result of actions taken by Amazon S3 on your behalf.
 This includes things like S3 Lifecycle expirations or storage class transitions.
 - S3 Metadata is an event-processing pipeline

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2025-02-06/c4277c1e-be45-4a09-ba56-c10d3ead0231/ascreenshot.jpeg?tl_px=0,0&br_px=2752,1538&force_format=jpeg&q=100&width=1120.0&wat=1&wat_opacity=0.7&wat_gravity=northwest&wat_url=https://colony-recorder.s3.us-west-1.amazonaws.com/images/watermarks/FB923C_standard.png&wat_pad=182,232)